david-dd-amar/cGAUGE/README.md

 > table(skel[lower.tri(skel)])
 FALSE  TRUE
  4082   670

+# Another important object for cGAUGE is to keep the traits that separate skeleton non-edges.
+This is loaded as well here:
+> sepsets$statins$C_reactive_protein
+[1] "sex"                      "Alanine_aminotransferase"
 ```
 3. Numeric matrices with a row for each genetic variant and a column for each trait.
 For running both the cGAUGE filters and MR analysis you will need three matrices: (1) P-values, (2) effect sizes, and (3) effect size standard error.
 These are available for the UK-Biobank data in a single RData file [here](https://drive.google.com/file/d/1XNZSYlDnepnPdLgG5qBrtTHrlo2Yq7IG/view?usp=sharing).